 - the location and amount of bicycle parking and bicycle facilities.

 - A “Statement of Need” that details why you need the parking spots and how they will serve your patrons.
 This should include a general description of the facility and parking needs.
 Please include any supporting items like letters from neighborhood associations or local businesses.

 - A check or money order made payable to the City of Boston, Air Pollution Control Commission.
-A $20 fee per parking space is applied to locations within the South Boston Parking Freeze Zone.
-NOTE: Due to COVID-19, we will accept an application but will not issue a permit until payment has been received and processed.
+A $20 fee per parking space is applied to all locations across the Downtown Boston, South Boston and East Boston Parking Freeze Zones.

 - An abutter is the owner of a property within 300 feet of the proposed parking facility.
-You can contact the City's Assessing Department or use the City's Abutter Map to obtain a list of abutters.
+You can contact the City's Assessing Department or use the City's Abutter Mailing List Generator to obtain a list of abutters.

 - NOTE: Our staff will provide template abutter and newspaper notices in English and the second most spoken language.
 The proponent shall be responsible for translating the project description.